 A lot of people will share with you the best painting tips to make your artwork right.
 But not a lot of people will tell you the importance of taking a good photo for doing your portraiture right.
 In this article, we will not share with you the usual tips for paintings that you might otherwise expect, but point to you the importance of using a good photograph for your painting purpose.

-You would not want to right way copy a photo for your painting like a slave without seeing if it would be the right one for your art purpose.
-At the same time it is also not advisable to become over dependent on a picture for the same.
+You would not want to the right way to copy a photo for your painting like a slave without seeing if it would be the right one for your art purpose.
+At the same time, it is also not advisable to become over-dependent on a picture for the same.
 Having a reference photo does not mean you copy it as it is.
 There is no prerequisite to do so!
-If you feel you want to modify the colours a little, or change the shape of an element in the picture for your painting, go ahead and do it, rather than giving a dead look to your painting.
+If you feel you want to modify the colors a little or change the shape of an element in the picture for your painting, go ahead and do it, rather than giving a dead look to your painting.
 This is so because you are creating a work of art, not recreating or copying a photograph.
 So the point here is that you should refrain from copying a reference photograph as it is!

 Here in we will share with you some tips on how to get a photo right for the purpose of your painting:

 1. The value of a good photo

 When you call a photo a good one, it means getting the lighting, color scheme and tonal relationship right in the first place.
 If you are making use of flash in taking the reference photo, it means there will be some problems with the tonal contrast and lighting in it, which will directly affect the colours in the photo.
 So understand this bit in it before you choose a reference photo!

 2. Learning how to get a photograph right